 We are always interested in recruiting people into our research group.
 Our research is diverse, tackles fundamental questions about social biology, and has strong connections with research groups at other institutions.
 So the main question is - how will you fit?
 Will the training you receive meet your goals?
 Will you bring ideas and skills that will make you a productive member of SHOAL group?
-Have a read of past group members experiences in our 'legacies' page for information on what to expect.

 Consider joining us as an Independent Research Fellow.
 Here is a list of more than 170 funding agencies offering postdoctoral research fellowships in the biological sciences, compiled by Dieter Lukas.
 Andrew provides support in writing applications and would love to hear from you!
 During your time with SHOAL, Andrew will provide whatever support necessary (except loads of funding) to ensure your time in the group is a success.
 Fellows working with SHOAL can also get involved - as little or as much as they wish - with supervision and mentoring of undergraduate and postgraduate students, and with teaching within the Department.